 Last month my husband made his first joke about my illness.
 We had made a few meager attempts at joking before but this was the first one that took.
 We’d been watching our dog run in the grass and my husband claimed that he (the dog) was becoming more and more like me.
 No, think about it, he said.
 He sleeps whenever he gets a chance, the highlight of his day is eating, his favorite spot in the house is the fireplace.
-And hey, he added, a twinkle in his eye, he even walks with a limp sometimes.
+And hey, he added, with a twitch of his lower lip, he even walks with a limp sometimes.
 There was silence for a second and I felt the fizz of surprise in my chest.
 I sucked in my breath, my eyes locked with his, and then we exploded.
 We laughed until we were nearly crying, doubled over, gasping for breath.
 All the months of pressure and pain, fear and grief, that had been building since my diagnosis was released into the wind that day, our laughter filling the backyard and scattering the birds from their branches.

 Six weeks after my diagnosis, on the morning of my birthday, I read Walt Whitman’s Song of Myself.

 My tongue, every atom of my blood, form’d from this soil, this air,

 Born here of parents born here from parents the same, and their parents the same,